shakes76/PatternAnalysis-2024/recognition/VQ-VAES4749128/README.md

 # Generative VQ-VAE model on the HipMRI Study on Prostate Cancer using the processed 2D slices
 ## Overview
 The aim of of this problem is to create a generative model of the HipMRI Study on Prostate Cancer using the processed 2D slices using a Vector Quantized Variational Autoencoder (VQ-VAE) and pixel CNN.
+We will be using a VQ-VAE to quantize latent codes for training a generative PXELCNN.
+The outputs from the generative Pixelcnn will be decoded as a way to reconstruct new images.
 ## VQ-VAE
 A VQ-VAE model is a generative model which combines elements from vector quantization (VQ) and Variational Autoencoders(VAE).
 There are three key parts to this model: encoder, decoder, codebook layer.